-The coastline is rugged, unforgiving and utterly breathtaking so we always combine a day at the beach with a walk along the coast path to tire out the dog before setting up camp on the sand.
+The North coastline of Cornwall is rugged, unforgiving and utterly breathtaking so we always combine a day at the beach with a walk along the coast path to tire out the dog before setting up camp on the sand.
 At most of the beaches mentioned below you’ll be able to do both – walk and relax.

 Just a heads up, this post may contain affiliate links.
 This means I will receive a small percentage if you book through any of these links at no extra cost to you.